Reinforcement Learning with Knowledge Representation and Reasoning: A Brief Survey: KRR for Safety/Interpretability of RL

-Recently, there has been increasing work on applying formal methods for extracting interpretable policies in RL. \citet{sheikh2020learning} present a method that discovers dense rewards in the form of low-dimensional symbolic trees, thus making them more tractable for analysis. \citet{hein2018interpretable} propose a model-based RL method that learns a world model from trajectories and symbolic policies based on \textit{Genetic Programming} (GP). \citet{verma2018programmatically,verma2019imitation} use \textit{program synthesis} to learn explainable programmatic policies by distilling or imitating a pre-trained deep RL policy into short programs.
-However, these methods usually rely on some form of supervised learning to ``mimic'' a pre-trained policy, leading to catastrophic failure in certain cases.
-To address this issue, \citet{landajuela2021discovering} propose \textit{deep symbolic policy} to directly search the space of symbolic policies, as shown in Fig.\ref{fig:symbolic_policy}.
-They use an autoregressive recurrent neural network (the \textit{symbolic policy generator}) to generate symbolic policies represented by tractable mathematical expressions, employing a risk-seeking policy gradient to maximize the expected episodic reward of the generated policies.
-To scale to environments with multidimensional action spaces, an ``anchoring'' algorithm is proposed to distill pre-trained neural network-based policies into fully symbolic policies.
+\textbf{Symbolic Policies.} Unlike the aforementioned methods that focus on making the rewards interpretable, symbolic policies aim to express RL policies in an interpretable manner using arithmetic operators and observation inputs.
+Hein et al.~\cite{hein2018interpretable} propose a model-based RL method that learns a world model from trajectories and symbolic policies based on \textit{Genetic Programming} (GP).
+Bastani et al.~\cite{bastani2018verifiable} propose a method that extracts decision tree policies from pre-trained neural network policies, leveraging concepts from model compression and imitation learning.
+Landajuela et al.~\cite{landajuela2021discovering} propose \textit{deep symbolic policy} to directly search the space of symbolic policies, as shown in Fig.~\ref{fig:symbolic_policy}.
+They use an autoregressive RNN to generate symbolic policies, and propose an ``anchoring'' algorithm to distill pre-trained neural network-based policies into fully symbolic policies in environments with multidimensional action spaces.

+Although serving different purposes, the above studies all require pre-trained neural network policies to guide the generation of symbolic policies, resulting in additional computational effort.
+Guo et al.~\cite{guo2024efficient} thus propose an efficient gradient-based framework that learns symbolic policies from scratch in an end-to-end manner, achieving performance that is comparable to or even surpasses that of previous works.
+However, all these works still face the scalability issues of the symbolic policies in more challenging tasks with high-dimensional observations.
+When faced with complex tasks, these symbolic policies become extremely intricate, leading to a decrease in interpretability.